viral32111/docker-base-images/README.md

 These are the Linux distribution images I use the base for all my other images.

 These images are built from root filesystem tarballs, and will always use the latest stable version for each major release.
+There are variants for 64-bit x86 & 64-bit ARM.

 The following changes have been made within these images:
  * Switched to a package repository mirror in the United Kingdom.